mohmiim/MLIntroduction/session-3/README.md

 ## 3. What is Pooling Layer

 We learned in the previous section what is convolution layer, it extracts features from the layer before it.
-But these features encode the precise position of the feature in the input, this is not ideal since a small shift in the input will result in a different feature set and can lead to the wrong classification.
-The solution to this is to create a lower resolution version of the extracted features while maintaining the large or important features this is called pooling this will remove the precise details this might be of no value to our recognition task.
+However, these features encode the precise position of the feature in the input, which could be better since a small shift in the input will result in a different feature set and can lead to the wrong classification.
+The solution is to create a lower-resolution version of the extracted features while maintaining the large or important features.
+This is called pooling, which will remove the precise details that might be useless to our recognition task.
 The pooling layer does not really learn it just applies the pooling operation to the previous layer output, typically in CNN you find each Convolution layer followed by a pooling layer.

-There are different types of pooling, for example, Average pooling which calculate the average value for the pooling area and this became the output, another type is Max pooling which output the largest value in the pooling area.
+There are different types of pooling.
+For example, Average pooling calculates the average value for the pooling area, which becomes the output.
+Another type is Max pooling, which outputs the largest value in the pooling area.

 Example of max pooling